jvermillard/slackstatus/README.md

 # Usage

-To user `slackstatus` you need a slack API access token.
+To use `slackstatus` you need a slack API access token.
 You can get it from: https://api.slack.com/custom-integrations/legacy-tokens

 You also need a CSV file listing your known WiFi network names or the known outgoing IP and the corresponding status and emoji you want to associate to them.